lhcb/starterkit-lessons/22-decay-tree-fitter.md

 > ## The physics and mathematics behind DecayTreeFitter {.callout}
 > For details of the method see the paper on [Decay chain fitting with a Kalman filter](http://arxiv.org/abs/physics/0503191).

 So how do we use a `TupleToolDecayTreeFitter` to our DaVinci script?
 Let's create a branch to add the tool to.
-Let's just name it `'Dstar'`:
+We'll just name it `'Dstar'`:
 ```python
 from Configurables import TupleToolDecayTreeFitter,TupleToolDecay
 dtt.addBranches({